License Plates & Placards in CaliforniaCompare Car Insurance Quotes in 3 Steps

 Order Using Downloadable Form

-Complete a request form and then submit by mail or in person along with a check or money order.
+Complete a Special Interest License Plate Application (Form REG 17) and then submit by mail or in person along with a check or money order.
 The fees are listed on the form.

 Fees for the various specialized license plates depend on whether they are personalized or sequential (random number and letters).
 When you view the selections for personalized and sequential plates, the price is shown next to the plate graphics.